canonical/juju-verify/CONTRIBUTING.md

 Functional tests require some applications to use a VIP.
 Please ensure the `OS_VIP00` environment variable is set to a suitable VIP address before running functional tests.

+### Developer workflow

+The workflow for contributing code is as follows:

+1. [Submit a bug][bugs] to explain the need for and track the change.
+2. Create a branch on your fork of the repo with your changes, including a unit test covering the new or modified code.
+Functional tests are not mandatory, but it is preferred to have them.
+3. Submit a PR.
+The PR description should include a link to the bug on Launchpad.
+4. Update the Launchpad bug to include a link to the PR and the `review-needed` tag.
+5. Once reviewed and merged into the master branch, the change will become available at the edge channel in **snapcraft**.
+6. Stable release is performed after tagging the master branch and merging it into the stable branch.

+### Checks and checks_executor

+Each check must be run using the `checks_executor` function.
+This function accepts arguments as checks as a called function that is executed in a try/except with list of exceptions.
+Each error from the exception list is captured and returned as a check failure `Result(FAIL, f"{check.__name__} check failed with error: {error}")`, but not as a whole juju-verify failure.
+If the performed check does not return any output, the `Result(OK, "<check .__ name __> check successful")` form is used.

 ## Lint, unit and functional tests